 Decades ago, I worked as a nurse on the oncology ward of our university hospital.
 One of my co-workers, of Mexican descent, brought in some taco meat for one of our pitch-ins.
 She simply seasoned it with chili powder, cumin, oregano and some salt.

 It didn’t have that Day-Glo coloring, an overload of preservatives or the weird thick sauce.
-This is basically a no-brainer recipe for Soft Shell Tacos.
+This is basically a no-brainer recipe for ground beef tacos.

-These homemade beef tacos are only slightly more difficult than dumping that taco seasoning packet into some ground beef.
+These ground beef tacos are only slightly more difficult than dumping that taco seasoning packet into some ground beef.
 And it still comes together in just minutes!